eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 TODO
 ====
-- menu top right - prevent duplicate links: if icon, drop link
-- links in footer - get them from production
-- for last 3 links in footer, create demo pages and update links
 - banners in footer - add copernicus
 - fix responsivity issues
 - tests with IE and other browsers, fix problems